 Advances in Technology

-This new world of labor naturally leads to new training and education needs.
-The types of skills that employees need to possess are rapidly evolving, and it seems increasingly difficult for the workforce to keep pace.
-Employers are looking at training that aligns with job requirements in these new workspaces.
+The changing nature of work necessitates new training and education strategies.
+The skills required by employees are rapidly evolving, making it challenging for the workforce to keep up.
+Employers are seeking training programs that align with the demands of these new workspaces.

-With positions being hard to fill, it becomes imperative to retain your current employees, and 70% of employees report that they don’t have mastery of the skills needed to do their jobs.
+With positions being hard to fill, especially blue-collar positions, it becomes imperative to retain your current employees.
 When jobs become too difficult, employees could become disengaged and less productive, or if they feel like their employers don’t care to develop them, they could begin to look for work elsewhere.

 Younger workers want training from their employers and actively seek that out when searching for jobs.
 Offering leadership and management training can provide a path to growth within an organization.
 This gives employees a goal to strive for and helps keep them engaged.

 For example, look at BizLibrary client Watco Companies, a transportation company.
 They were struggling with high employee turnover.
 They launched their new training program, Watco U, and within the first year, saw a 7% decrease in employee turnover – saving them more than $3 million.